 In addition to strength, a major argument for forging is cost.
 Because of the typically reduced time spent machining, good “mil-spec” lowers are less expensive than billet lowers.

 On the other hand, billet receivers are much more versatile.
-The manufacturer can incorporate additional material in stress points, while removing an enormous amount of material in unstressed areas to reduce weight without losing strength.
+The manufacturer can incorporate additional material in stress points while removing an enormous amount of material in unstressed areas to reduce weight without losing strength.
 Plus, many billet lowers add unique features like flared magazine wells, or ambidextrous controls.

 Another option for billet receivers is significantly increasing receiver wall thickness to improve rigidity, and thus accuracy.
-In this case, the upper receiver must be purchased with the lower to assure a match between upper and lower.
+In this case, the upper receiver must be purchased with the lower to assure a match between the upper and lower.